 Then I strung some twinkle lights from Target in the space.
 I just wanted to make the nook feel cozy and inviting for her to snuggle up and read!

-Now her toddler room is complete and I am really happy with how it turned out!
+Now her toddler girl’s room tour is complete and I am really happy with how it turned out!
 She loves playing in her nook with Eli.
 I feel like it was a perfect transition to turn the space into a toddler room by moving furniture, changing out pictures and adding some bins to hold toys and books!